 The best point-and-shoot camera we've tested for travel is the Sony RX100 VII.
 It's an incredibly portable compact camera with a one-inch sensor.
 Despite its small size, it comes with a pop-up electronic viewfinder for more precise framing and a built-in pop-up flash.
 It has a bright touchscreen that can flip out for low-angle shots or up for selfies or vlogs.
 It also has a built-in 200mm equivalent zoom lens, meaning you can zoom in on far-away subjects.

 It delivers excellent out-of-the-box image quality, with JPEGs that look relatively noise-free at higher ISO levels and have fantastic dynamic range to bring out a wide array of details in high-contrast scenes.
 That said, its RAW noise handling capability is mediocre due to its smaller sensor, so it's not as well-suited to low-light photography at higher ISO levels.
 Its overall video quality is alright, though you may notice some grain in dimly lit conditions.

 Unfortunately, it has a disappointing battery life, and it can overheat and shut down quite easily, particularly when recording 4k video.
 On the upside, it has a fantastic autofocus system that quickly and reliably keeps moving subjects in focus, whether you're shooting video or taking photos.
 All in all, this is a great option for travel due to its compact size, excellent image quality, and superb autofocus system.

-Aug 13, 2021: Reviewed availability and accuracy of picks; no change to recommendations.
+Dec 10, 2021: Verified accuracy and availability of picks; no change to recommendations.

 If you would like to choose for yourself, here's the list of all our reviews for compact, ultracompact, and bridge cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.